Carson Kelly Player Props: Diamondbacks vs. Giants

 Carson Kelly At The Plate

-- Kelly is hitting .174 with a double, a home run and two walks.
+- Kelly has a double, a home run and two walks while batting .174.

-- In 39.1% of his games this season (nine of 23), Kelly has picked up at least one hit, and in three of those games (13.0%) he recorded more than one.
+- In 39.1% of his games this season (nine of 23), Kelly has picked up at least one hit, and in three of those games (13.0%) he recorded at least two.

+- He has hit a home run in one of 23 games, and in 1.4% of his plate appearances.

 - In five games this year, Kelly has picked up an RBI, with more than one RBI once.

-- He has scored a run in three of 23 games so far this season.
+- He has scored in three games this year (13.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.